xirixiz/dsmr-reader-docker/README.md

   When you are connecting to P1 via a network socket, you need to run DSMR Reader in standalone mode.
   Ignore the errors about /dev/ttyUSB* and head over to the DSMR Reader datalogger configuration in the admin panel and configure the setting so it matches your environment.
 More info: https://github.com/xirixiz/dsmr-reader-docker/issues/303#issuecomment-1345383612
-  - DSMRREADER_OPERATION_MODE - Run DSMR Reader in 1 of the following modes (default is STANDALONE with the SERIAL flavor):
+  - DSMRREADER_OPERATION_MODE - Run DSMR Reader in 1 of the following modes (default is standalone with the serial flavor):
-    - STANDALONE - Run all processes, including backend, GUI and datalogger.
+    - standalone - Run all processes, including backend, GUI and datalogger.
 There are two flavors:
-      - STANDALONE - SERIAL - Use a serial connection for the datalogger.
+      - standalone - serial - Use a serial connection for the datalogger.
-      - STANDALONE - IPV4 - Use a network socket for the datalogger.
+      - standalone - ipv4 - Use a network socket for the datalogger.
-    - API_SERVER - Run all processes, except the datalogger process.
+    - api_server - Run all processes, except the datalogger process.
 A remote datalogger is required to collect DSMR Reader telegrams.
-    - API_CLIENT - Only start the datalogger client, which sends the P1 telegrams to the API_SERVER.
+    - api_client - Only start the datalogger client, which sends the P1 telegrams to the api_server.
 It is required to setup DATALOGGER_API_* environment variables.

   ![image](https://user-images.githubusercontent.com/11210639/207313372-6bffa581-8c3e-4b9f-9ef2-91b6e6b2b3c4.png)

   ![image](https://user-images.githubusercontent.com/11210639/207313462-94a2a545-87b1-43cc-a9de-eff250a38d11.png)

   ![image](https://user-images.githubusercontent.com/11210639/207313567-f4068dba-a352-4628-b873-d824e0724c54.png)

-* ##### DSMR Reader datalogger - STANDALONE - SERIAL (default):
+* ##### DSMR Reader datalogger - standalone - serial (default):
   More info: [DSMR-reader remote datalogger installation docs](https://dsmr-reader.readthedocs.io/nl/v5/how-to/installation/remote-datalogger.html#a-serial-port-env).
   The default startup values for DSMR Reader standalone are:
   ```properties